osvasali/my-coe332-hws/homework04/README.md

  3) `count_classes`
     - iterates through a list of dictionaries, and pulls out the value associated with a given key.
 Counts the number of times each value occurs in the list of dictionaries           and returns the result.

-The main program for this python script runs these functions assuming that the dictionary is named `"meteorite_landings"` and the keys `recclass` , `mass (g)`, `reclat`, and `reclong` are inside the sub-dictionaries in the JSON file.
-The main function must be altered to read from JSON files that contain similar data but use different naming conventions.

 ### Testing the Python Script for Efficacy

 `test_ml_data_analysis.py` contains a series of unit tests that take account of possible issues that may arise when running the python script `ml_data_analysis.py`.
 Each function in the python script has at least five tests in `test_ml_data_analysis.py`.
 The tests account for incompatibilities between the `.json` file and the python script like inconsistent naming convetions or unnexpected values.

-## Run Script From the Associated Container
+## Pull and use Existing Image from Dockerhub

 Using a terminal (or SCP client), do the following:
 1. Pull the image from Docker Hub
       - `docker pull osvasali/ml_data_analysis:hw04`
 2. Run the image using the sample data provided
-      - `docker run --rm osvasali/ml_data_analysis:hw04 ml_data_analysis.py /data/Meteorite_Landings.json`
+      - `docker run --rm -v $PWD:/data osvasali/ml_data_analysis:hw04 ml_data_analysis.py /data/Meteorite_Landings.json`
-      - Once you run the command above, you should see the following output:
+      - the the following will be the output:
       ```
       Summary data following meteorite analysis: